House leveled by explosion on Illinois St. in Rochester

 Illinois Street was shut down and 14 nearby homes were evacuated as a precaution.
 The exact cause of the explosion is under investigation.

-This is a developing story.
-News 8 will update this story as more information becomes available.
+This is a developing situation and News 8 will update this story as more information becomes available.